Antitrust Litigation 2025 Comparisons

 As stated in 4.1 Statutory Basis, the procedure for engaging in representative litigation differs slightly between cases with a fixed number of parties and those with an uncertain number when the action is officially commenced.
 In the former scenario, initiating representative litigation mandates that the relevant plaintiffs collaboratively identify and designate two to five representatives to present their claims before the court.
 In contrast, for the latter situation, the court may release a notice outlining the fundamental lawsuit particulars and urge potentially concerned parties to register within a designated timeframe.

-Any potential parties can, following such an opt-in mechanism, register with the court by furnishing preliminary evidence showcasing the harm they’ve incurred due to the alleged monopolistic behaviours.
+Any potential parties can, following such an opt-in mechanism, register with the court by furnishing preliminary evidence showcasing the harm they have incurred due to the alleged monopolistic behaviours.
 Upon being accepted as eligible plaintiffs, the plaintiffs can appoint representatives either through joint determination or consultation with the court.
 In the event that the consultation is unsuccessful, the court reserves the authority to directly designate representatives on behalf of the plaintiffs.

 Jurisdiction

 Please refer to 2.2 Courts, which provides a comprehensive overview of the hierarchical jurisdiction regulations pertinent to antitrust lawsuits.
-As to territorial jurisdiction, Article 5 of the Judicial Interpretation on Monopoly-related Disputes stipulates that the territorial jurisdiction of civil monopoly disputes will be determined in accordance with the specific details of the case and pursuant to the provisions of the Civil Procedure Law and the relevant judicial interpretations on the jurisdiction for tort disputes, contractual disputes, etc.
+As to territorial jurisdiction, Article 5 of the New Judicial Interpretation stipulates that the territorial jurisdiction of civil monopoly disputes will be determined in accordance with the specific details of the case and pursuant to the provisions of the Civil Procedure Law and the relevant judicial interpretations on the jurisdiction for tort disputes, contractual disputes, etc.

 Specifically, nuanced distinctions arise in the rules applicable to anti-monopoly disputes categorised as either tort or contract disputes.
-In scenarios where an anti-monopoly dispute can be classified as a tort dispute, the court at the place where the tort occurs or the defendant’s domicile is located will have jurisdiction over the case.
-Concurrently, an anti-monopoly dispute categorised as a contract-based issue will fall within the jurisdiction of the court at the place where the relevant contact is performed or the defendant’s domicile is located.
+In scenarios where an anti-monopoly dispute can be classified as a tort dispute, the court at the place where the tort occurs or where the defendant’s domicile is located will have jurisdiction over the case.
+Concurrently, an anti-monopoly dispute categorised as a contract-based issue will fall within the jurisdiction of the court at the place where the relevant contact is performed or where the defendant’s domicile is located.

 Applicable Law

-The AML stands as the primary legislative framework governing monopolistic behaviours currently and provides the legal foundation for concerned parties to bring civil lawsuits related to monopolistic practices.
-As articulated in Article 2 of the AML, the legislation applies to monopolistic activities within the territory of China as well as to monopolistic behaviours outside of the territory of China that have the effect of precluding or restricting competition within the domestic market.
+The AML currently stands as the primary legislative framework governing monopolistic behaviours and provides the legal foundation for concerned parties to bring civil lawsuits related to monopolistic practices.
+As articulated in Article 2 of the AML, the legislation applies to monopolistic activities within the territory of China as well as to monopolistic behaviours outside the territory of China that have the effect of precluding or restricting competition within the domestic market.

 The foundational principle governing the burden of proof in Chinese civil proceedings is that litigants must provide evidence to support their claims or counter the arguments put forth by the opposing parties.
 Failure to provide appropriate evidence can expose a litigant to the risk of adverse consequences and even losing the case.
 During the pre-trial stage, the court will organise specific rounds of evidence exchange between the litigants to clarify both parties’ viewpoints and summarise the central focus of the dispute.
 At the trial stage, the evidence should be presented in court and cross-examined by the litigants.

 Certain evidence rules within China’s civil proceedings may be perceived as a somewhat analogous yet confined disclosure or discovery mechanism to a certain extent.
-For example, in cases where documentary evidence is within the control of the opposing party, the burden-bearing party may submit a formal application to the court, seeking an order to request the opposing party disclose the documentary evidence.
-The applicant must provide within this written application the precise description of the documentary evidence intended for submission, the pertinent facts intended to be proven, the evidence substantiating the opposing party’s control over the documentary evidence, as well as the necessity of the submission of this documentary evidence.
+By way of example, in cases where documentary evidence is within the control of the opposing party, the burden-bearing party may submit a formal application to the court, seeking an order to request the opposing party disclose the documentary evidence.
+The applicant must provide within this written application the precise description of the documentary evidence intended for submission, the pertinent facts intended to be proven, and the evidence substantiating the opposing party’s control over the documentary evidence, as well as the necessity of the submission of this documentary evidence.

 In situations where the application is accepted and approved by the court but the opposing party refuses to provide the documentary evidence as requested without justifiable reasons, the court has the authority to directly affirm the accuracy of the content within the documentary evidence, as contended by the applicant.
 Similarly, in cases where a party possesses evidence but unreasonably withholds it and the opposing party asserts the evidence to be adverse to the possessor, the court retains the right to declare the establishment of the assertion.